Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: Introduction

 \section{Introduction}

-Information Pursuit (IP) \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp} is a promising recent framework for explainable machine learning \emph{by-design}.
-Given a pre-defined finite dictionary of semantic queries relevant to the task, the IP algorithm sequentially selects interpretable queries over the input data in order of information gain, updating the posterior at each step given the previously asked query-answer pairs.
+There is a significant interest in the development of machine learning models, which are highly accurate and interpretable \emph{by-design}.
+Such models aim to provide transparent and explainable predictions.
+Information Pursuit (IP) \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp} is a recent promising framework for interpretable by-design machine learning.
+Given a predefined finite dictionary of semantic queries relevant to the task, the IP algorithm sequentially selects interpretable queries over the input data in order of information gain, updating the posterior at each step given the previously asked query-answer pairs.
 Once the posterior reaches a user-defined confidence level, IP stops querying the data and makes a prediction.
-The model explanation is a short sequence of interpretable query-answer pairs that IP selected for making a prediction.
+The explanation for the prediction is the sequence of interpretable query-answer pairs selected by IP to make the prediction (see \cref{fig:teaser} for an overview).

-IP has two key ingredients: (1) a mechanism that generates semantic and task-relevant queries and (2) a mechanism that answers the queries.
-In previous work \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, the query dictionary was hand-crafted in the form of manually annotated concepts, like those found in the CUB-200-2011 dataset \cite{cub_200_2011}, or concepts that were generated by a large language model, such as GPT-3 \cite{brown2020language}, following an elaborate human prompt.
-The answering mechanism followed one of two possible strategies: (a) training a model on expert concept annotations to predict the concept presence; (b) leveraging foundation models such as CLIP \cite{radford2021clip} to annotate the data with concept presence scores automatically.
-It is the latter mechanism that makes IP cost-efficient and scalable.
+IP has four key ingredients: (1) a dictionary of interpretable and task-relevant queries, (2) a mechanism for selecting queries in order of information gain, (3) a mechanism for answering selected queries, and (4) a classifier that makes a prediction based on the sequence of query-answer pairs.
+In previous IP work \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, the query dictionary for image classification was handcrafted in the form of manually annotated concepts, such as those found in the CUB-200-2011 dataset \cite{cub_200_2011}, or concepts that were generated by a large language model (LLM), following a human prompt.
+The answering mechanism followed one of two possible strategies: (a) training a model on expert concept annotations to predict the concept presence; or (b) leveraging foundation models such as CLIP \cite{radford2021clip} to annotate the data with concept presence scores, which makes IP cost-efficient and scalable.
+Finally, the mechanism for selecting the most informative queries and making predictions followed one of three approaches: (a) using information gain to select queries and update the posterior \cite{chattopadhyay2022interpretable}, (b) training a querier network to select queries and a classifier network to make predictions \cite{chattopadhyay2022variational}, or using sparse coding to select queries and linear classifiers with sparse codes to make predictions \cite{chattopadhyay2023omp}.